-Depending upon what other information you wanted to display or create in this sectional view, the vertical scale may be too great.
-There are a variety of ways of changing the vertical scale.
+Depending upon what other information you wanted to display or create in this sectional view, the vertical

 The default vertical scale uses an exaggeration of 10 to 1.
-This can readily be changed by clicking LB on

-Toggle from the View Button Area to pop up the Toggle menu.
+This can readily be changed by clicking LB on Toggle from the View Button Area to pop up the Toggle menu.